AgatheLouiseLav/MastermindGame/README.md

 	BONUS: make it mobile responsive,

+=>JS:  	Create functionality of the Game with Javascript

-=>JS:  	1.Generate a secret code, using a for loop.
+ 	1.Generate a secret code, using a for loop.

 	2.Player's choice of code breaking, addEventListener to each colour button.